Welcome to Nimrod Class. Our class teacher is Mrs Flack and we are helped with our learning by Mrs Allen and Miss Addison.

 Lexia is continuing to help with the pupils Literacy skills through reading, spelling and answering comprehension questions.
 The children are finding it enjoyable and are making some good progress after the initial assessments were made and allows us to find their gaps and help fill them so they can have a better chance meeting the targets that have been set for each child to achieve by the end of the year academically.

 You all need to keep reading at home each week.
 This will help you with both spelling and your writing in school.
+Don’t forget all your home reads will count towards your Read to Succeed targets.

 It is really important that you practise your times tables at home each week.
 Sometimes you will also have another homework sheet to practise the skills and methods you learnt the week before.